Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Regularity

 \section{Regularity}

-Note that for general (non-Lipschitz continuous) $T$ the $\conC^{\infty}$ functions are not necessarily dense in the domain of $\div T \grad$, as they may not even lie in the domain.
-Hence, arguments that rely on smooth functions in the domain of $\div T \grad$ and extend these properties by density require an alternative dense set of regular functions.
-In a previous version we relied on such arguments, but we could find more direct methods.
-Nevertheless, we aim to identify such a set of ``regular'' functions that is dense for potential future applications.
-In particular we are concerned with boundary regularity---specifically, the existence of a meaningful $\Lp{2}(\partial\Omega)$ normal trace for $T \grad w$.
-We therefore define the following spaces
+Note that for general (non-Lipschitz continuous) $T$, the $\conC^{\infty}$-functions are not necessarily dense in the domain of $\div T \grad$, as they may not even lie in the domain.
+Hence, arguments that rely on smooth functions in the domain of $\div T \grad$ and extend these properties by density, require an alternative dense set of regular functions.
+It is possible to obtain (some of) the results of \Cref{sec:well-posedness} by identifying such a set of functions, but ultimately it is not required for our purposes.
+Nevertheless, we present a statement identifying a core for $A$ that can be viewed as a regularity statement for the boundary; specifically, about the existence of a meaningful $\Lp{2}(\partial\Omega)$ normal trace for $T \grad w$.
+We define the following spaces